dgraph-io/dgraph/wiki/content/mutations/index.md

 <nickname>: [string] .
 ```

-To create a List-type you need to create it by inserting multiple nodes.
-You cannot create a single node with all values and facets in a single block all together.
-For each value in the list, you must create a new node using the blank-node reference created for this list.
+To create a List-type predicate you need to specify all value in a single list.
+Facets for all
+predicate values should be specified together.
+It is done in map format with index of predicate
+values inside list being map key and their respective facets value as map values.
+Predicate values
+which does not have facets values will be missing from facets map.
 E.g.

 ```JSON
 {